open-cogsci/osdoc/content/neurospin2015.md

 As mentioned above, conditions are varied between blocks.
 To understand how this works in OpenSesame, it's best to start at the bottom (see %FigStructure), with ...

 - the *trial_sequence*, which corresponds (as you might expect) to a single trial.
 One level above ...
 - the *block_loop* corresponds to a single block of trials.
-Therefore, this is where you would define experimental variables that are varied within a block, which we'll get to later.
+Therefore, this is where you would define experimental variables that are varied within a block.
 One level above ...
-- the *block_sequence* corresponds to a single block of trials plus the events that happen before and after every block, such as per-block feedback on accuracy, and pre-block instructions.
+- the *block_sequence* corresponds to a single block of trials plus the events that happen before and after every block, such as post-block feedback on accuracy, and pre-block instructions.
 One level above ...
 - the *practice_loop* and *experimental_loop* correspond to multiple blocks of trials during respectively the practice and non-practice (experimental) phase.
 Therefore, this is where you would define experimental variables that are varied between blocks.

-So we need to define our between-block manipulations near the top of the experimental hierarchy, in the *practice_loop* and *experimental_loop*.
+In other words, we need to define our between-block manipulations near the top of the experimental hierarchy, in the *practice_loop* and *experimental_loop*.

 %--
 figure: